nasthasiausoh/lab/terminal_cheatsheet.md/src/main/java/org/example/terminal_cheatsheet.md

 - 'Link' the repository that you created using the origin/url.
 In this instance: `git remote add origin git@github.com:nasthasiausoh/lab.git `
 - Use `git add` followed by the file name in this instance `terminal_cheatsheet.md/src/main/java/org/.DS_Store terminal_cheatsheet.md/`
   - This stages the file to let Git know you want to record the file and/or the modifications made to the file.
-- Then use `git status` to view the changes to be committed.
+- Then use `git status` to view the changes to be committed and this will tell us what files we have on the stage.
 - Afterwards, use `git commit` – Commits the staged modifications/changes in the history.
   - Essentially saving what you have done and then the file will be considered as unmodified.
   ```
    Note: When using `git commit` you must add a message to it.
 For example:
        git commit -m"adding terminal_cheatsheet.md"
       (i.e. a comment on the code).
   ```
-- Use `git log` to check if your `commit` has worked.
+- Use `git log` to double-check your `commit` has been executed.
 To close the window pop out, press the `Q` key.
-- `git push `– Sends your newly modified/changed code to Github and safely stores it for your own and others’ use.
+- `git push `– Sends your newly modified/changed code to Github and safely stores it to your repository for your own and others’ use.

-### Useful tips while doing this:
-- Use `git status`.
-This will tell us what files we have on the stage.
-- Use `git log` to check if your `commit` has worked.
-To close the window pop out, press the `Q` key.
-- Use `git add .` to add everything that is here into the folder.
-This will update Git that modifications have been made.
-  - Then you would have to do `git status` to update the changes to be committed.
-Then do `git commit` (with your message) to "clear it off the stage".
-Then use `git log` to double-check your commits have been executed.
-Then do `git push` to 'upload' this to your Github repository.

 ## Markdown formatting tricks: